Peter Schult

 Peter Schult (June 17, 1928 - April 25, 1984) was a German anarchist writer and journalist.
 He wrote Besuche in Sackgassen: Aufzeichnungen eines homosexuellen Anarchisten and was subject of Florian Mildenberger's 2006 biography Beispiel Peter Schult.

+Schult was imprisoned during the 1980s for "homosexual crimes against children and adolescents".
+A petition for him to be released due to his health complications was signed by 4,500 people, including Helmut Gollwitzer, Heinrich Albertz, Volker Schlöndorff, and Bundestag member Rudolf Schöfberger.